A kindergartener wrote: “I told my mummy I want exzacly two pees in my soop.”

 - Fill her reading time with picture books, simple stories and children’s first dictionaries.
 Get into the habit of reading a bedtime story with her until she memorises most of it.
 Ask her to then point to the words as you read them and later point to the words as she says them from memory.
 This develops familiarity with words.

 - Teach her to spell her own name.
 Allow her to use paper mache, beads, vegetable printing, cardboard or play dough to create word art to spell her name.
 Make sure you display it for everyone to appreciate.

 - Ask her to copy or trace each word onto a book for her to keep.
 The shapes of letters and their placements become clearer in this way.

 Ages 6 to 9 years

-- Give him dictations and treat him for every attempt, whether correct or not.
+- Give him dictations and reward him for every attempt, whether correct or not.
 Repetition and reinforcement will help him learn to tackle the inconsistencies of English spelling.

 - Make spelling time a time of play with board games like Scrabble, Boggle, Hangman and Didax Chunks.
 Download simple crosswords onto your phone for him to try.

 - A long weekend could be the best time to introduce her to word collages.
 Use the end-products to jazz up her room.
 Remind her to show them off the next time her friends come over.

 - Demonstrate the use of a dictionary and place a student’s dictionary well within his reach, in his study area.
 Urge him to clear his doubts while studying independently with the help of the dictionary.